-In 2017, Mr. Bare was first appointed to serve on the Education Law Section Council of the Illinois State Bar Association, and he presently serves as Vice-Chair.
+In 2017, Mr. Bare was first appointed to serve on the Education Law Section Council of the Illinois State Bar Association, and he served as Chair for the 2021-22 year.
 He is a frequent presenter of continuing legal education programs for the ISBA and other organizations.
 From 2017 through 2019, Mr. Bare was named to the list of “Emerging Lawyers” by Law Bulletin Media.
-In 2020, Mr. Bare was named a “Leading Lawyer” in Illinois in the areas of School Law; Governmental, Municipal, Lobbying & Administrative Law; Land Use, Zoning & Condemnation Law; and Real Estate Law: Tax.
+Since 2020, Mr. Bare has been named a “Leading Lawyer” in Illinois in the areas of School Law; Governmental, Municipal, Lobbying & Administrative Law; Land Use, Zoning & Condemnation Law; and Real Estate Law: Tax.
 Fewer than 5% of all Illinois lawyers have received the distinction of Leading Lawyer.
 Attorneys selected for this honor are recognized as being leaders in the legal profession.

 Mr. Bare has appeared before courts and administrative bodies throughout Illinois, representing public bodies in jury, bench, and administrative trials, as well as appeals.
 He has successfully represented a school district in bench trials defending against property tax objections to $1.6 million in expenditures under the Tort Immunity Act and successfully defended those cases on appeal.
 He has represented government bodies and landowners in eminent domain cases, including jury trials on whole parcel takings and partial acquisitions with damage to the remainder claims, as well as post-abandonment attorney fee petitions and roadway widenings.
 He has conducted administrative hearings before regional boards of school trustees considering boundary detachment and annexation petitions and successfully defended those decision on appeal.
 Mr. Bare has conducted multiple trials before independent hearing officers from the Illinois State Board of Education concerning the dismissal of tenured teachers for misconduct, including the first dismissal upheld in a published opinion by an Appellate Court in the state after the School Code was modified by PERA and Senate Bill 7 – Longanecker v.
 East Moline School Dist.
 No. 37, 2020 IL App (3d) 150890.